hburnt/FederatedLearning/README.md

 ## The Dataset

+It should be noted that the training data in the MNIST dataset is used only by the clients and the test data is used to evaluate the global model after each round.

 ### Independent & Identically Distributed Case

 The results that were replicated were done using the MNIST dataset in two different cases.
 As described in the paper the IID case calls for splitting the dataset up by first shuffling the data and then splitting it up evenly to the 100